The publication mentioned below

 It was difficult not to feel

-be so insensitive as to let his children run wild
+insensitive as to let his children run wild like

-it, taking no responsibility at all.
-It was easy
+responsibility at all.
+It was easy to see that

-restraint, I turned to him and said, "Sir, your
+and restraint, I turned to him and said, "Sir,

-lot of people.
-I wonder if you couldn't control
+people.
+I wonder if you couldn't control them a

 The man lifted his gaze as if

-for the first time and said softly, "Oh, you're
+the first time and said softly, "Oh, you're right.

-right.
 I guess I should do something about it.
-We
+We just

-just came from the hospital where their mother
+came from the hospital where their mother died

-died about an hour ago.
-I don't know what to
+about an hour ago.
+I don't know what to think, and

-think, and I guess they don't know how to handle
+I guess they don't know how to handle it either."

 Can you imagine what I felt at